stefanobartoletti/bricks/README.md

 <div align="center">

-_A modular WordPress starter theme built with Bootstrap_
+_A modular WordPress starter theme powered by Boostrap and Gulp_

 ---